 How Five Star Bank Helps Tech Start-Ups

-College Students now have strong reason to stay off cell phones during lecture.
+College students now have a strong reason to stay off cell phones during lecture.

 The Cofounders of Pocket Points, Mitch Gardner and Rob Richardson, have created an innovative mobile app that incentivizes students to pocket their phones during class so they can focus on lecture, earning them “points” in the app.
 These “points” are then translated into various student discounts and local and online business coupons.
 Since its launch in 2014, the app has gone viral.

 The founders of Pocket Points came up with the idea for the app by tapping into their own frustrations during college lectures.
 Gardner and Richardson first met each other through their fraternity at Chico State.
 They became fast friends and realized they shared the same issue of lacking focus in class due to the distraction of their phones.
 After speaking with their peers, they recognized they were not alone in this challenge.
 Gardner and Richardson decided this was a problem that needed to be addressed.

 Richardson came from a computer science background.
 After deciding this business venture would be in app form, he began to drill into the technology piece needed for Pocket Points and took steps to engineer the skeleton of the app ensuring available technology could handle what they were trying to accomplish.
 Concurrently, Gardner focused on the business aspect of their enterprise and reached out to various merchants to gauge their interest in partnering with their company.

 After refining the proper technology and branding strategy for their target audience, Gardner and Richardson researched the type of vendors they wanted to work with.
 Since the founders were marketing to peers in their demographic, they were able to plug into places they liked to eat and shop at.